blaisewang/AlgorithmAnalysis.Swift/README.md

 ## Floyd–Warshall Algorithm

-To find shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).
+To find all pairs shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).

 Given a sequence of weighted edges `[((UInt, UInt), UInt)]`, the `(UInt, UInt)` means a directed edge from the first `UInt` to the second `UInt` of the tuple.
 The third `UInt` means the weight of the edge.

-Use `.allShortestPaths` to get the shortest paths of every pair of nodes and its distance.
+Use `.allPairsShortestPaths` to get the shortest paths of every pair of nodes and its distance.

 ## Bellman–Ford Algorithm